dsm-museum/artefact/README.md

 ## Features

-- Show your 3D models in an interactive viewer
+- Show your various 3D models in an interactive viewer
-- Play an animation
+- Play an animation that further explains your artefact
-- Add additional content in annotation and a special info layer
+- Test the knowledge of your visitos in a configurable and fun quiz
-- Create a quiz for your visitors
+- Attach annotations to interesting parts of your 3D model and add accompanying text info in a separate info layer (see below ▼)

 ## Showcase